copper-leaf/ballast/ballast-queue-exposed-driver/README.md

 create and manage the state of this Repository yourself, providing an explicit [database connection](https://www.jetbrains.com/help/exposed/working-with-database.html).

 Internally, the `JobsRepository` is stateless apart from the database itself, and does not have any long-running jobs or in-memory caches.
-It's intended to be a stateless, and more semantic, interface to the underlying database table.
+It's intended to be a stateless and more semantic interface to the underlying database table.
 All SQL executes in a suspending transaction using the explicit `Database` instance passed to the `JobsRepositoryImpl` constructor, to ensure consistent behavior throughout your app even if you use a different database for your Jobs table.
 This database has only been tested with JDBC, but support for R2DBC is planned.